 Just like the name implies, you pinpoint possible risks and prioritize them according to which ones have the potential to cause the most damage.
 This allows you to determine which risks can create the worst consequences in order to correct those risks.

 First off, make a list of your risks and include the worst possible scenarios that can occur if these risk events were to occur.
 Would it effect the end result in a positive or a negative way?
-If negative, how negative would it be, and what would the consequences be?
-If you are having trouble, think of similar projects you have done in the past and the issues that were associated with them.
+If negative, how negative would it be, and what could the consequences be?
+If you are having trouble, think of similar projects you have done in the past and the risks that were associated with them.